LoayAbassi/SLYND/Slynd notes.md

 pip freeze > requirements.txt // creates a file with already installed packages (can be modified based on need)

 pip install -r requirements.txt // installing all resquirements specified in the file

 django-admin startproject backend . // creates a folder inside the current directory

 py manage.py runserver // port 8000 defaulted(u can specify)

+jazzmin settings 185 - 270 settings.py